 As is currently the case nationally the vaccine available is the Astra Zeneca product.
-This is safe, more than 18 million doses having been given in the UK and effective at protecting against serious and against mild Covid infection.
+This is safe, more than 22 million first doses having been given in the UK and effective at protecting against serious and against mild Covid infection.

 What if I am taking some medication that means I shouldn't have the vaccine?

 There are generally no medications that would prevent you being vaccinated.
 We will check with you about these things when you attend.